grassmunk/Chicago95/INSTALL.md

 <a name="startup_sound"/>

 ### [ Windows 95 sounds ]
-First, ensure that the SoX and gtk canberra are is installed by running: `sudo apt-get install gnome-session-canberra sox libcanberra-gtk3-module libcanberra-gtk-module`
+First, ensure that SoX and gtk canberra are is installed by running: `sudo apt-get install gnome-session-canberra sox libcanberra-gtk3-module libcanberra-gtk-module`

 If it doesn't exist create the directory sounds in `.local/share/`: `mkdir -p ~/.local/share/sounds`